Dreams of Attending a Design Thinking Conference – How this Journey Started.

 - It’s in Austin, Texas.
 Austin is one of my favorite cities in the United States.
 Great food, great music, wonderful local community, and fantastic weather in April.
 It also happens to be much closer to me than some of the other conferences I was considering, making it perfect to plan a short family vacation around.
 My family can’t wait as we know we’ll have a blast!

 - Formal design thinking education from industry thought-leaders including IDEO U, Continuum, and LUMA Institute.
 Day 1 of the conference is filled with workshops including ‘Design Thinking University’, ‘How to Create a Design Thinking Movement’, and ‘Leading for Creativity’.
 While I want to attend all of them, I’ll need to make a tough decision as Design Thinking University is a full day of training, whereas the other two are half day workshops.
-I know from personal experience that IDEO U’s online classes are wonderful and I’ve heard great things about LUMA Institute as well.
+I know from personal experience that IDEO U’s online classes are wonderful and it would be wonderful and I’ve heard great things about LUMA Institute as well.
 But the opportunity to spend a full day participating in expertly facilitated design thinking training from Continuum is an opportunity I keep thinking is one not to be missed.
 Decisions, decisions…

 - Opportunities to actively practice my design thinking skills with other practioners.
 Day 2 of Design Thinking 2018 features a “Design Circuit”, an opportunity to rotate through each of the 5 Design Thinking stages in 30 minute intervals.
 Each stage of the circuit is hosted by DT experts from companies like Marriott, American Express, Steelcase, and DevMynd.
 I look forward to honing my newly developed DT skills from the Day 1 workshops, as well as the opportunity to gain feedback on some of the design thinking challenges I’m currently facing in my own organization.